andrewoma/reakt/README.md

 ./gradlew reakt:jar
 ```

-* In IntelliJ, you can add this jar as a dependency to your Kotlin(Javascript) project orf rom command line
+* In IntelliJ, you can add this jar as a dependency to your Kotlin(Javascript) project or from command line
 ```
 kotlinc-js -output my-awesome-app.js src -library-files reakt.jar
 ```